Fitness Volt

 One of the most elite female bodybuilders in the world, Dana Linn Bailey is a wonderful talent.
 She won the 2013 Mr. Olympia in the Women’s Physique division.
 These performances have allowed her to gain an incredible popularity, getting over a million Instagram followers.

 Bailey has an incredibly toned physique, due to an intense training regimen.
 Part of that involves a solid and decently heavy bench press.
-When she hits the gym, she is know to be able to pull an impressive 225lb.
+When she hits the gym, she is known to be able to press an impressive 225 pounds.

 Dena Westerfield